Phala-Network/fat-contract-workshop/README.md

 You can go to `Developer` - `Chain state` and select the extrinsic `phalaFatContracts` and `contracts` to see all the contracts.

+> ### Handle instantiation failure
-> Handle instantiation failure: For now, the contract execution log is not directly available to the developers.
+> For now, the contract execution log is not directly available to the developers.
 Join our [Discord](https://discord.gg/myBmQu5) and we can help forward the Worker logs if necessary.

 ## Interact with the contract